Home / Series / Outdoors Maryland / Aired Order /

 • PBS

-A Chesapeake Passage A Chesapeake Passage Follow some modern day adventurists as they retrace the trail of Captain John Smith who charted these waters more than 400 years ago.
-Charm in the Middle Smith Island is the perfect getaway for peace, quiet, and genuine Chesapeake charm!
-Return to the Classics Ralph Cattaneo takes classic wooden boats, once condemned to decay, and lovingly restores their elegant splendor.
+A Chesapeake Passage: Follow some modern day adventurists as they retrace the trail of Captain John Smith who charted these waters more than 400 years ago.
+Charm in the Middle: Smith Island is the perfect getaway for peace, quiet, and genuine Chesapeake charm!
+Return to the Classics: Ralph Cattaneo takes classic wooden boats, once condemned to decay, and lovingly restores their elegant splendor.

 Season 29